Mark WJ Balodis BA (History)

 Since that time, he has achieved his Commercial Pilots License, Multi Engine Rating, Float Rating, Night Rating, Aerobatic Endorsement, and his Tail Wheel Endorsement.
 He has trained on over a dozen different aircraft, including the Stearman, Chipmunk, Tiger Moth, and the Harvard.

 In addition to that, he completed his Aviation Mechanical Engineering (M1) course from the International Correspondence School in 8 months.
-He has participated in the Super 71 Restoration Project in Winnipeg for the Western Canadian Aviation Museum, the Halifax Restoration Project at CFB Trenton and the Firefly Restoration Project at CFB Shearwater for Shearwater Aviation Museum.
+He has participated in: the Super 71 Restoration Project in Winnipeg for the Western Canadian Aviation Museum, the Halifax Restoration Project at CFB Trenton, the Firefly Restoration Project at CFB Shearwater for Shearwater Aviation Museum, and the Ventura Restoration Project for the Ventura Memorial Flight Association located at the Alberta Aviation Museum.

 In 2005, he joined the Royal Canadian Air Force as an Aviation Systems Technician (AVN TECH).
 After basic training, he was posted to CFB Borden to complete his Qualification Level 3 training.
 Presently, he is posted to CFB Shearwater and is a proud mechanic for the Sea King fleet.

 In July of 2011, he returned to his love of parachuting.
-He has completed his 8th jump and is working towards his Solo Certificate by building both his free fall time and his experience under the Gradual Free Fall Progression plan.
-He has jumped in Middle Stewiacke, NS; Waterville, NS; Bethesda, ON and Gimli, MB.
+He earned his Solo Certificate (under the Gradual Free Fall Progression Plan) on 10 Aug 13, and has completed his 27th jump.
+He has jumped in Middle Stewiacke, NS; Waterville, NS; Bethesda, ON; Gimli, MB; Beiseker, AB; and Eden North, AB.

 He also makes a point of maintaining his flight currencies, having gone home to flying in December of 2011.
 He is still heavily involved in the Beech 18 Restoration Project for Time Travel Air, somehow managing to find the time to work on it during evenings and weekends.